unsw-restech/unsw-restech.github.io/docs/using_katana/running_jobs.md

 ## Job Stats

 As soon as your job finishes, PBS produces job statistics along with a summary of your job.
-This summary appears as follows (replace 4638435.kman.restech.unsw.edu.au.OU for your output file):
+This summary appears as follows (replace 4638435.kman.restech.unsw.edu.au.OU for your output file; the steps for retrieving the file name are outlined below):
 ```bash
 z123456@katana2:~ $ cat 4638435.kman.restech.unsw.edu.au.OU